Research Software Engineers: Career Entry Points and Training Gaps: Proposed Activities

 \subsubsection{(Research) Software Engineering}

 To date, there are no formal accredited courses or programs in research software engineering.
 As mentioned above, new RSEs coming from a domain science often lack exposure to rigorous training or education on software engineering concepts.
 Easy access to targeted training material, workshops, and courses would enable those coming from non-CS backgrounds to fill the gaps in their knowledge and accelerate their self learning.
-While a number of software engineering bootcamps and online courses exist, few target research software specific issues and concepts at a level necessary for adequately preparing RSEs. \href{https://bssw.io/}{Better Scientific Software}, \href{https://intersect-training.org/}{INTERSECT}, and \href{https://coderefinery.org/}{CodeRefinery} are examples of projects and initiatives making progress in this area, but more work is needed.
+While a number of software engineering bootcamps and online courses exist, few target research software specific issues and concepts at a level necessary for adequately preparing RSEs. \href{https://bssw.io/}{Better Scientific Software}\footnote{https://bssw.io/}, \href{https://intersect-training.org/}{INTERSECT}\footnote{https://intersect-training.org/}, and \href{https://coderefinery.org/}{CodeRefinery}\footnote{https://coderefinery.org/} are examples of projects and initiatives making progress in this area, but more work is needed.

 Because technical preparation is a major challenge for multiple RSE entry points, a formal degree program, for example, an MS in research software engineering would not only help domain scientists and recent computer science graduates gain much needed experience, but would also provide visibility and awareness of the RSE career path.
 It is our opinion that an MS in research software engineering would be a popular degree program and teach skills applicable for professions other than just research software engineering.
 In addition to RSEs, academic researchers who write software and industry software engineers would be reasonable and appropriate careers for graduates from a MS program.